 Solar sales tips for adding more leads to your funnel.

 Email marketing is a very cost effective channel to get new B2B leads.
 It is quite under utilized in the solar EPC industry.
 You can use cold email marketing tools, to reach more people and get better responses for your B2B email campaigns.

-Use these templates for cold emails and follow up emails to write an engaging email copy.
+Use these solar specific email templates to write an engaging email copy.
 Use a mail merge tool connected to spreadsheets for sending highly personalized email marketing campaigns.

 Maintain reach presence on platforms like – Google Maps, Google My Business.
 Keep you profile updated with photos, testimonials, contact details etc. Make it easier for prospects to find you and contact you.